-Smoking – No smoking shall be permitted by any passenger aboard any of the NRTA’s vehicles.
+Smoking – No smoking and NO Vaping shall be permitted by any passenger aboard any of the NRTA’s vehicles.

 Food/Beverages – Passengers shall not consume any food aboard NRTA vehicles.
 Non-alcoholic beverages may be carried aboard the NRTA vehicles in spill proof containers, including spill proof coffee mugs.
 Passengers aboard NRTA vehicles shall not consume beverages or chew gum or tobacco products aboard NRTA vehicles.